-Temperament: These are generally sweet birds and are not usually aggressive.
+Temperament: These are sweet birds and are not usually aggressive.

 History: There is a great deal of misinformation about Easter Eggers, in some cases from sources you would expect to be reliable.
 Some hatcheries mislabel these birds as Ameraucanas or Araucanas, or other variations on those spellings.

-Easter Eggers are not a breed.
+Easter Eggers are not a recognized standard breed.
 They do not conform to any standard, so they don't always look the same.
-Instead of being a breed, Easter Eggers as a group are a hybrid.
 Their eggs are blue because they carry the blue egg gene of the true Araucanas or Ameraucanas, which originated in South America, but they have been mixed with many other breeds.

-Because Easter Eggers are hybrids rather members of a true breed, they are not recognized by the American Poultry Association or the American Bantam Association, so they are not shown in competitions.
-Instead, they are happy birds that lay funny colored eggs and make a great addition to backyard flocks.
+They are not recognized by the American Poultry Association or the American Bantam Association, so they are not shown in competitions.
+Instead, they are happy birds that lay funny colored eggs.
+They make a great addition to backyard flocks.